laktek/SugarlessJS/README.md

   ```

-* If the context is null or undefined, Sugarless will return null without executing any function in the context queue.
+* If the context is `null` or `undefined`, Sugarless will return `null` without executing any function in the context queue.

   ```javascript
     var awesome_value = $_(null)(